mattermost/docs/source/deployment/enterprise-deployment-guide.rst

 We provide our customers with easy to use migration solutions for many scenarios:

-- Mattermost - Migrating from Mattermost Team Edition is common and only requires you to `upgrade to the most recent Enterprise Edition <https://docs.mattermost.com/administration/upgrade.html#upgrading-team-edition-to-enterprise-edition>`_ and add your license Key.
+- Mattermost - Migrating from Mattermost Team Edition is common and only requires you to `upgrade to the most recent Enterprise Edition <https://docs.mattermost.com/administration/upgrade.html#upgrading-team-edition-to-enterprise-edition>`_ and add your license key.
 - Slack - There is support for two methods of importing data from Slack.
-    - For small datasets with few users and without post attachments the `Mattermost Web App can be used <https://docs.mattermost.com/administration/migrating.html?highlight=slack#migrating-from-slack-using-the-mattermost-web-app>`_.
+    - For small datasets with few users and without post attachments the `Mattermost web app can be used <https://docs.mattermost.com/administration/migrating.html?highlight=slack#migrating-from-slack-using-the-mattermost-web-app>`_.
     - If at all possible we recommend the use of `Mattermost CLI for the migration process <https://docs.mattermost.com/administration/migrating.html?highlight=slack#migrating-from-slack-using-the-mattermost-cli>`_.
 - HipChat - We recommend using `Group Export Dashboard <https://docs.mattermost.com/administration/hipchat-migration-guidelines.html>`_ to export your data in combination with the `Mattermost Bulk Load Tool <https://docs.mattermost.com/deployment/bulk-loading.html>`_.
 - Jabber - You can use `BrightScout’s Extract, Transform and Load (ETL) <https://github.com/Brightscout/mattermost-etl>`_ tool to migrate from Jabber.